Call Center Analytics: How to Effectively Analyze Call Data

 In the modern business landscape call centers are the primary point of contact with a company’s customer which is why customer satisfaction is of utmost importance for call centers.
 In fact, a whopping 95.7% call center executives view customer satisfaction as the most important performance metric and call center data analytics can play a big role in maintaining a healthy customer satisfaction score.
 Call center analytics enable the agents to keep the customers happy by anticipating their needs and resolving their issues.
 Call center analytics enables organizations to maintain a healthy relationship with its customers and clients.

-Call center analytics can be understood as the collection, measurement, and reporting of performance metrics within a contact center.
+Call center analytics can be understood as the collection, measurement, and reporting of performance metrics within a contact center and multichannel contact center.
 Tracking call data, agent performance, agents efficiency in handling inbound or outbound calls, all of these and more come under the purview of call center data analytics.
 These analytics take into account metrics like how agents handle calls and the overall customer experience.
 Such data is accessed and utilized using specialized analytics software inbuilt in most VoIP softphones.

 Earlier such data access was available to managers and supervisors, however modern day VoIP softphones also provide real-time data points relevant to agents to help them boost productivity and deliver customer service that makes an impression.
 Thus, call center data analytics enables enterprises to deliver memorable customer experiences, foster brand loyalty, and optimize efficiency and productivity.
 To get a better understanding of call center analytics lets walk through the various types of analytics call centers use.